 Your website plays a major role in your customer relationships.
 It’s often the first point of contact between a future buyer and a home builder.
 At this stage, your objective is to receive requests for information from future clients so you can call them back and proceed to the first step of qualification.

-A number of elements will ease the first contact and encourage visitors to fill in a form.
-3D renderings, virtual tours, videos, photos, are some of these.
+A number of elements will make first contact easier and encourage visitors to signup.
+3D renderings, virtual tours, videos, photos, are examples of these.

 To go further: Marketing for Home Builders: 3 Ideas for Your Website